HOW TO LOSE WEIGHT – 11: COMMON MISTAKES PEOPLE MAKE WHEN TRYING TO LOSE WEIGHT

 Do this instead: make sure you get enough sleep.
 Adults need between 7 to 9 hours of sleep to stay healthy.
 If you have trouble falling asleep, try creating a bedtime routine and sticking to a schedule.

 Low-fat and fat-free foods are usually promoted as healthy-eating options — and many people believe this.
 What they don’t know is that these foods are often loaded with sugar and other additives to improve their taste.
-For example, a fat-free flavored drinking yogurt can contain as much sugar as a chocolate bar!
-Surely, that yogurt doesn’t seem all that healthy anymore, does it?
+For example, a fat-free flavoured drinking yoghurt can contain as much sugar as a chocolate bar!
+Surely, that yoghurt doesn’t seem all that healthy anymore, does it?

 Do this instead: choose minimally processed and unprocessed whole foods — both those that are naturally low in fat and those that contain healthy fats.
 If you must buy something low-fat or fat-free, read the nutrition label to make sure the product isn’t loaded with sugar or additives and is actually lower in calories than its full-fat counterpart.

-Another mistake connected to restrictions is cutting out your favorite “bad” foods completely.
-This usually leads to serious cravings and to satisfy those cravings, you either eat too much of other foods or, if you restrict yourself for too long, end up gorging on your favorite “forbidden” treats and giving up on your diet altogether.
+Another mistake connected to restrictions is cutting out your favourite “bad” foods completely.
+This usually leads to serious cravings and to satisfy those cravings, you either eat too much of other foods.
+If you restrict yourself for too long, end up gorging on your favourite “forbidden” treats and giving up on your diet altogether.

 Do this instead: eat sensible-sized portions that will satiate you but won’t make you feel too full.
 Allow yourself a cheat meal once in a while.
 1-2 cheat meals a week will help you deal with your cravings while allowing you to stay on track with your diet.